MessageHandler/MessageHandler.Quickstarts.DownstreamActivity/README.md

 Examples include performing a software configuration update, or changing the state of an IoT actuator such as a relay or step motor.

+## Scenario

+In this scenario you will send a `changeconsolecolor` command remotely, through an API, to instruct the Worker process to change its output color.

+Any color represented by the [ConsoleColor enum](https://learn.microsoft.com/en-us/dotnet/api/system.consolecolor?view=net-7.0) is supported.

+Note: the logging infrastructure has its own color coding and won't follow the change

 ## What you need to get started

 - The [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download) should be installed